A person looking at condoms and lubes on their hands. The Travel for Pleasure logo ahead.

 Because of this, it is extremely important to treat gonorrhea under a doctor’s supervision and not with antibiotics you have acquired yourself.
 For example, azithromycin, which is prescribed as a treatment for some sexually transmitted infections and is available in some countries as an over-the-counter product, has no effect on gonorrhea.

-When travelling, it is best to consider that some sexually transmitted diseases that are rare in Finland may be more common elsewhere.
-Please note that sex during travel may result in sexually contracting other diseases that are not categorised as STIs.
+When travelling, it is best to consider that some sexually transmitted infections that are rare in Finland may be more common elsewhere.
+Please note that sex during travel may result in the transmission of infections and diseases that are not categorised as STIs.
 These include scabies, which causes skin symptoms, and shigellosis, which causes gastrointestinal symptoms.

 Condoms and lubricants